 Six grammatical cases exist in Turkish whereas this number is fourteen in Estonian, fifteen in Finnish and eighteen in Hungarian.
-Another reason to be grateful to Turkish people because they use only six cases(!)
+Another reason to be grateful to Turkish language because it only has six different cases(!)
 Only six!

 Anyway, let’s explain how to use these Turkish grammatical cases.
 (You are making an introduction.
-Functions and uses are explained in detail at the end)
+We’ll explain the function and uses in detail at the end)

 Case suffixes are attached to Turkish nouns and depending on the suffix attached, meaning changes.
 See with this basic examples:

 Bilgisayar çok yararlıdır